 Your contribution works to ensure children and youth achieve their potential through enrichment programs, mentoring, leadership development, career exploration, and other activities designed to help them become productive members of our community.

-In 2011, more than 13,162 children and youth benefited from the services of a United Way-partner agency.
+In 2015, 2,863 children and youth benefited from the services of a United Way-partner agency.

 Promoting Financial Stability and Independence